June 26th - July 7th, 2022

 Trip rates typically rise yearly due to increased overhead by our tour operator.
 It’s our goal to give you the best value possible.
 As when working in any increasingly popular destination, we have little control of overhead costs that may arise.

-We have limited this year’s group to 14 guests.
 We prefer to fill the majority of the lodges with our guests rather than share with other groups, if possible.
 We would rather be around our own peeps!
 If there is a couple requesting to book the last space, we will add one additional guest to the group.
 We will often do this as a courtesy to regular guests.
 We appreciate your understanding on this matter.

 Passport and Visa